Skip to content

 RAG

-To use RAG queries, you need to explcitly define in the config file which LLMs you plan to use query-time:
+To use RAG queries, you need to explicitly define in the inference section of the config file which LLMs you plan to use query-time:

 schema: